-Protein fitness studied is a generic form of fitness costs due to misfolded proteins; $s = \kappa \exp(\Delta G / kT)$ (1 - $\exp(\Delta\Delta G / kT)$), where s and $\Delta\Delta G$ are selective advantage and stability change of a mutant protein, ΔG is the folding free energy of the wild-type protein, and κ is a parameter representing protein abundance and indispensability.
-The distribution of $\Delta\Delta G$ is approximated to be a bi-Gaussian distribution, which represents structurally slightly- or highly-constrained sites.
-Also, the mean of the distribution is negatively proportional to ΔG .
+Protein fitness is a generic form of fitness costs due to misfolded proteins; $s = c \exp(dG/kT) (1 - \exp(ddG/kT))$, where s and dG are selective advantage and stability change of a mutant protein, dG is the folding free energy of the wild-type protein, and c is a parameter representing protein abundance and indispensability.
+The distribution of ddG is approximated to be a bi-Gaussian distribution, which represents structurally slightly- or highly-constrained sites.
+Also, the mean of the distribution is negatively proportional to dG.

-The evolution of this gene has an equilibrium point Δ Ge, the range of which is consistent with observed values in the ProTherm database.
-The probability distribution of Ka/Ks, the ratio of nonsynonymous to synonymous substitution rate per site, over fixed mutants in the vicinity of the equilibrium shows that nearly neutral selection is predominant only in low-abundant, non-essential proteins of Δ Ge > -2.5 kcal/mol.
+The evolution of this gene has an equilibrium point dGe, the range of which is consistent with observed values in the ProTherm database.
+The probability distribution of Ka/Ks, the ratio of nonsynonymous to synonymous substitution rate per site, over fixed mutants in the vicinity of the equilibrium shows that nearly neutral selection is predominant only in low-abundant, non-essential proteins of dGe > -2.5 kcal/mol.
 In the other proteins, positive selection on stabilizing mutations is significant to maintain protein stability at equilibrium as well as random drift on slightly negative mutations, although the average <Ka/Ks> is less than 1.
-Slow evolutionary rates can be caused by high protein abundance/indispensability and large effective population size, which produce positive shifts of $\Delta\Delta$ G through decreasing Δ Ge, and by strong structural constraints, which directly make $\Delta\Delta$ G more positive.
+Slow evolutionary rates can be caused by both high protein abundance/indispensability and large effective population size, which produces positive shifts of ddG through decreasing dGe and strong structural constraints, which directly make ddG more positive.
 Protein abundance/indispensability more affect evolutionary rate for less constrained proteins, and structural constraint for less abundant, less essential proteins.
-(Reference: J. Theor.
-Biol., 391, 21-34, 2016.)
+The effect of protein indispensability on evolutionary rate may be hidden by the variation of protein abundance and detected only in low-abundant proteins.